How do you hide $55

 ‘They hid most of the money in cash in a shed

-of bank notes, Hatsue looked surprised: ‘I had
+boxes of bank notes, Hatsue looked surprised: ‘I

-charged the sisters with the biggest tax evasion in
+They charged the sisters with the biggest tax evasion